Sweet Beet Farm

-It all began when several community members, specifically Rob Blank, Chuck and Deb Spaulding, Dabney Kelsey, and Mike and Claire James, welcomed us to cultivate some of their land at no cost to us.
-It is because of this generosity that we have been able to start up our very own growing operation and really explore the restorative agriculture and permaculture principles we have been researching as solutions to many of the problems within modern food production methods.
+It all began in 2015, right when we were just getting started as a hub, several community members welcomed us to grow on some of their land at no cost to us.
+It is because of this generosity that we were able to start up our own growing operation and really begin to explore growing our own food.

 Collectively we started with about 1.5 acres across 3 plots of land throughout the town of Bradford.
 Slowly we are migrating to our very own plot of land on West Road; where once was a forest, now there are fields (surrounded by forest!) and we are making additions all the time.
 We now have an NRCS funded high tunnel.
 Next on the list is a packing shed or farm storage.

 Some of us had experience on farms, some of us did not, but certainly we all had little idea what we were doing when we started out!
 Each year we gain a little more footing on the farm.
 We actively seek guidance through research, mentors, and fellow farmers in our area.
 It is an ongoing learning process!

 how we grow

 We have spent significant time and energy researching and testing growing methods that honor our values.
 We grow on fields and in greenhouses without harmful chemicals or artificial inputs.
 Our approach is continually shifting and evolving as we learn and experiment.